TalhaR/Earth-Revolution/README.md

-# Earth-Revolution
+# Solar-System
-Using JavaFX to display an Earth-like object revolving around the Sun
+Using JavaFX to show the orbit of the planets in our Solay System around the Sun